When I left University and planned to leave my home country,

 - The Havana Capitol Building - reflecting grand dreams of liberty

-- Classic cars in Havana running with innovative repairs add character to the city
+- Classic cars in Havana that are kept running with innovative repairs, add character to the city

-- Apart from the classic cars as taxis, there is a lot of other creative transportation of people and goods to be seen in Havana
+- Apart from the classic cars as taxis, there is a lot of other creative transport in Havana

 - Havana Angels

-- Angels on the skyline of Havana, Sarah Bernhardt, Mazzantini and passion
+- A Tale of Havana Angels and of Sarah Bernhardt, Mazzantini, and passion

 - Havana Grandeur: restored and unrestored